 “We have to hurry, we have to get faster in the fight against climate change.”
-Those were the words of Angela Merkel, the German Chancellor, after surveying the devastation caused by record floods in western Germany in early July.
+Those were the words of Angela Merkel, the German Chancellor, after surveying the devastation caused by record floods in western Germany in July.

 Private transport is one of the world’s biggest sources of greenhouse gases, with emissions rising every year, and the transition to electric vehicles is fundamental in the fight against climate change.